 Surgical Anatomy for High School and Pre-Med Students

-Clinical Anatomy Summer Program (CASP) applications will open on January 20, 2020
+Clinical Anatomy Summer Program (CASP) applications will open in January 2021

-The course includes classroom and laboratory sessions led by Stanford instructors, and will include student-led clinical case study presentations, guided dissection opportunities, and surgical simulations with human cadavers.
+The course includes classroom and laboratory sessions led by Stanford instructors, and will include student-led clinical case study presentations, interactive VR sessions, hands-on activities, surgical simulations with human cadavers and more.